Steelcase Gesture Review

 Compare to Similar Products

 $1,401 at Amazon

 $1,299 at Amazon

 $174.99 at Amazon

-|Pros||Highly adjustable, comfortable for long periods of time, high back||Extremely comfortable, tons of adjustability, sturdy construction||Super easy to assemble, very adjustable||Appears quite durable, very adjustable||Appears well-built, comfortable|
+|Pros||Highly adjustable, comfortable for long periods of time, high back||Extremely comfortable, tons of adjustability, sturdy construction||Incredibly easy to assemble, very adjustable||Great value, durable, comfortable||Inexpensive, relatively comfortable, and adjustable|

 |Rating Categories||Steelcase Gesture||Steelcase Leap||Herman Miller Sayl||DXRacer Racing Series||Modway Articulate E...|

-|Ease Of Assembly (5%)|
+|Ease of Assembly (5%)|

 Our Analysis and Test Results

-On average, our judges were more than happy to sit in this chair for a full day, with most being more than happy to occupy the Gesture for 10+ hours and only a few that found it to be uncomfortable after 7-8 hours.
-Most people were happy with the amount of padding and support the seat has, with the main complaint again being that it felt like it was sloping forward a tiny amount and can't be adjusted.
+On average, our judges were more than happy to sit in this chair for a full day, with most being more than happy to occupy the Gesture for more than 10 hours and only a few that found it to be uncomfortable after seven to eight hours.
+Most people were happy with the amount of padding and support, with the main complaint again being that it felt like it was sloping forward a tiny amount and can't be adjusted.
 The backrest was also decently well received by our panel of judges.
 The backrest has an integrated curve that provides ample support, but this might not be the chair for you if you like aggressive lumbar support.

 However, it is the armrests that caused our judges the most concern.
 They are a little more difficult to get adjusted into a comfortable position and don't lock into place, making it easy to inadvertently knock them out of position.

 Ease of Assembly

 Our last evaluation looked at the amount of work required to go from unboxing to sitting in your brand new Gesture.
-This office chair arrived completely assembled in a fairly enormous box, so we could start sitting in the Gesture within 10 minutes.
+This office chair arrived completely assembled in a fairly enormous box, so we could start sitting in it within 10 minutes.